preedep/sftp2blob/README.md

 It uses the `sftp` or `lftp` command to connect to the SFTP/FTPs/FTP server and `azcopy` to copy files to Azure Blob Storage.
 The script uses the **Azure Key Vault to store the SFTP/FTPs username and password**. and **specific managed identity** to access Azure Key Vault and Azure Blob Storage.

+I've 2 versions of the script:
+1. `sftp2blob.sh` - The basic version of the script that uses the `sftp` or `lftp` command to connect to the SFTP/FTPs/FTP server and `azcopy` to copy files to Azure Blob Storage.
+2. `sftp2blob_curl.sh` - The enhanced version of the script that uses `curl` to connect to the Azure REST API of Azure Key Vault and Azure Blob Storage. (more detail in the enhancements section)

 ## Diagram
 ```mermaid
 sequenceDiagram